reritom/Flask-PyMongo-Unittest-Guide/README.md

     return app
 ```

-You notice we have a class called the ArticleController in the controller subdirectory.
-The reason we can import it directly from the controllers module, as opposed to importing it like "from src.controllers.article_controller import ArticleController", is because we have import the controller into the "src/controllers/__init__.py".
+You notice we have a class called the `ArticleController` in the controller subdirectory.
+The reason we can import it directly from the controllers module, as opposed to importing it like `from src.controllers.article_controller import ArticleController`, is because we have imported the controller into the `src/controllers/__init__.py`.

 The ArticleController for now just focuses on the create_article aspect.
 For creating the article we won't do any validation.
 Instead we just take the content from the request, store it in our mongo collection, and return the data from the request along with the mongo document id, which resembles this:
 ```